File Formats

 Filament positions were rounded to the nearest 2^-position_scale nm when saved.

 There is a subgroup for each filament type with at least one filament.
-The subgroups are named by their filament type id.
+The subgroups are named by their filament typeid.
 For example:

 📂 1

-🔢 endloadforces
+🔢 load

 Filament end load forces (pN).